Ketchican Alaska to Seattle on a 50 ft Steel Scow

 Boy are still working on drilling out broken screw in upper cable mount at 7

-9 am after an awesome breakfast at the Blue Moose (one of the two restaurants inside the boat yard) and back to boat to measure the transmission and use the photo rpm gauge to confirm the gear ratio.
+9 am after an awesome breakfast at the Blue Moose (one of the two restaurants inside the boat yard) and back to boat to measure the transmission and use the photo rpm gauge we got in PA to confirm the gear ratio.

 Found the rpm confirming what the surveyor noted (not sure sure how he did this as the trans cooler was mounted the the ID plate).